dangerdev004/LIC-Lab-4NI23EC097/EXPERIMENT_3.md

 * R<sub>D</sub> = 3.6 k $\ohm$, R<sub>SS</sub> = 800 $\ohm$
 * A<sub>v</sub> = $\frac{-g_mR_D}{1 + g_mR_{SS}}$ = -3.332

-The calculated gain and the gain obtained from the transient analysis are not the same, **there can be missing parameters that we migh have overlooked**
+The calculated gain and the gain obtained from the transient analysis are not the same, **there can be missing parameters that we might have overlooked**

 ##### Transient Analysis